This post may contain affiliate links. Please see my disclosure policy for details.

 She wrote many articles for Country Life Magazine and had green fingers planning over 400 gardens throughout Britain.
 One of these was on Holy Island.

-Jekyll created this colourful Arts and Crafts garden alongside Sir Edward Lutyens in 1911.
+Jekyll created this colourful Arts and Crafts garden alongside Sir Edwin Lutyens in 1911.

 11. Visit the Lindisfarne Heritage Centre Museum

 Although it doesn’t look like anything particularly special on the outside, the Heritage centre museum is well worth popping into.